airportyh/getargs/README.md

     argname:type

 * `argname` is the name of the argument, and can be called anything
-* `type` is a basic Javascript type.
+* `type` is an optional basic Javascript type.
 Currently these are supported
   * `string`
   * `boolean`
   * `number`